about

 Kim holds a Ph.D. from the University of Pennsylvania and both M.A. & B.A. degrees from Yonsei University.
 Previously, he taught political theory and public law at the Korea Air Force Academy, Penn, Rutgers University-Camden, and the University of Oregon.

 Originally from Seoul, he has strong scholarly and personal interests in Korea and the Korean Peninsula, as well as in Philadelphia, a place he deems to be his intellectual and sports home.
-He and his family including Apollo—their four-year-old Corgi from Philadelphia—are passionate Sixers, Eagles, and, to a lesser extent, Phillies fans.
+He and his family including Apollo—their five-year-old Corgi from Philadelphia—are passionate Sixers, Eagles, and, to a lesser extent, Phillies fans.